Helping You Find the Best Path Forward

 As a parent, you want the best for your child - and so do we.
 Child custody cases can be nerve-wracking for parents.
 The last thing you need to do is agonize over the legal details while you work to care for your family.

-Understanding Types of Custody in California
+What are the Types of Child Custody in California?

 There are two types of custody: